Search this site

 Surrogate Measurements

-In general, a cell surrogate models inductance errors very well because the cell leads can be kept in the same geometry for both the surrogate and the test cell.
+In general, a cell surrogate models inductance errors very well since the cell leads can be kept in the same geometry for both the surrogate and the test cell.
 It is not as good in modeling resistance errors unless the surrogate’s resistance is much smaller than the cell’s resistance.

-Cell-surrogate measurements were not made on the shunts.
+Cell surrogate measurements were not made on the shunts.

 Background Subtraction